liquicode/lib-user-storage/readme.md

 ---------------------------------------------------------------------

 When storing user data to a backend storage device (e.g. MongoDB, JSON files) this library appends and maintains a special "info" field to each stored object.
-The name of this "info" field is configurable and defaults to `__info`.
+The name of this "info" field is configurable and defaults to `__`.

 For example, when you store a simple object such as:
 ```javascript